 The most effective countermeasure is becoming aware of a cyber attack.

-Only by analysing the actual IT risk it is possible to investigate in-depth which specific countermeasures must be implemented in a timely manner, with an adequate compromise between costs and benefits.
+Only by analyzing the actual OT risk it is possible to investigate in-depth which specific countermeasures must be implemented in a timely manner, with an adequate compromise between costs and benefits.

 This standard covers all phases of the Cyber Security Lifecycle provided by the IACS – Industrial Automation Control Systems, which includes the assessment phase to analyze any vulnerability, as well as the implementation and consequent maintenance of safety performances against cyber threats.